hzovaro/spaxelsleuth/README.md

 # Prerequisites

 `spaxelsleuth` has been tested only in **python 3.10**.
 I cannot guarantee that it will work with other versions of python.
-I recommend creating a python 3.10 virtual environment using e.g. conda.
+I recommend creating a python 3.10 virtual environment using e.g. conda and then installing the prerequisite packages.

 ## Required packages